missamynicholson/phlash/README.md

 Another challenge was to decide features we wanted for the app, and oversee the deployment using Agile practices.
 We heavily relied on [Github](https://github.com) and [Waffle](https://waffle.io) to project manage the app development.

-Also using a TDD philosophy was challenging as we needed to understand the programming language and its test framework in order to create relevant tests driving the app development, for that we spend another 2 days making a "spike"
+Also using a TDD philosophy was challenging as we needed to understand the programming language and its test framework in order to create relevant tests driving the app development, for that we spend another 2 days making a "spike".
+TDD-ing in XCode was another interesting challenge, but that's probably another story and we could write a trilogy with it...

 ## User Stories
 ```